 Safety in our Schools

-The Grande Prairie Public School District is committed to schools that are safe and secure places for learning.
-With safety as a top priority for our District, GPPSD has developed an Emergency Response Plan to effectively deal with emergency or crisis situation that may arise in our schools.
+The Grande Prairie Public School Division is committed to schools that are safe and secure places for learning.
+With safety as a top priority for our Division, GPPSD has developed an Emergency Response Plan to effectively deal with emergency or crisis situation that may arise in our schools.

-To learn more about Grande Prairie Public School District's Emergency Preparedness Plan, please review the following document:
+To learn more about Grande Prairie Public School Division's Emergency Preparedness Plan, please review the following document:

 - Notify the school if your child will be absent or late.
 We want to ensure your child arrives at school safely.

 - Be sure the school has an updated emergency number in the event that your child is injured or becomes ill at school.

 - As a parent, model safe behavior as you walk and drive together with your child.